SunXinFei/Read-WriteByVB/README.md

 # Read-WriteByVB
-Read&amp;Write some file by VB
+Read&amp;Write some file by Visual Basic